 At the time of his death in 1908, Harris’ popularity as a writer was surpassed only by that of his friend and admirer Mark Twain.

-If you prefer to listen, press play on this 26-minute 1941 radio play written by Arthur Miller:
+If you prefer, click the link below to listen to a 26-minute 1941 radio play about Harris written by Arthur Miller.